 Map of Campground (.pdf file, 283kb)

 When Medano Creek is flowing and school is out, expect Loop 2 sites to be booked and Loop 1 sites to be full by mid-day every day of the week.
 Plan your visit on a weekday to avoid especially large crowds and full parking areas in late spring.

 For reservations or questions about your reservation, please contact the National Reservation System via the number or link above.
 For specific questions about the campground, please call the Great Sand Dunes Visitor Center at 719-378-6395, or send an email.

 General Campground Information

 Piñon Flats Campground has 88 individual sites located along two loops.
 Individual sites are $20 per night, whether reserved or first-come, first-served.
 Restrooms have sinks, flush toilets, and a sink for dishwashing.
 Each site has a fire grate and picnic table.
 Some sites have large cottonwood or conifer trees for shade, while others are more out in the open with smaller pinyon trees.
 A few sites can fit RVs up to 35 feet in length; see more information on RVs below.
-Campsites have a maximum capacity of six people, two tents, and two vehicles (including towed vehicles/trailers).
+Campsites have a maximum capacity of 8 people, 2 tents, and vehicles (including towed vehicles/trailers).
 A 50% discount applies to Golden Age and Golden Access pass holders.

 Loop 1 Campsites

 Loop 1 (sites #1-#44) of the campground are first-come, first-served.
 Sites may be acquired 24 hours a day at the self-registration kiosk.
 Saving campsites for people coming later is not permitted.
-Six people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
+Eight people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
 Check-out time is 1:00 pm.